 Do you have a debt problem that's keeping you in fear, stressing you out, and keeping you from moving forward in life?

 Even a small amount of debt can tie your stomach in knots and continually eat at your subconscious.
-But if you have a lot of debt it can really mess with your emotions in a major way.
+But if you have more than your share, it can mess with your emotions in a major way.
 It will strike fear in you that will change the way you look at life, making you feel constantly stressed and even depressed.

 You feel hopeless, you can't sleep, you see no end in sight.